Abacá: History

 Before synthetic textiles came into use, M. textilis was a major source of high quality fiber: soft, silky and fine.
 Ancestors of the modern abacá are thought to have originated from the eastern Philippines, where there is significant rainfall throughout the year.
 Wild varieties of abacá can still be found in the interior forests of the island province of Catanduanes, away from cultivated areas.

 Today, Catanduanes has many other modern kinds of abacá which are more competitive.
 For many years, breeders from various research institutions have made the cultivated varieties of Catanduanes even more competitive in local and international markets.
 This results in the optimum production of the island which had a consistent highest production throughout the archipelago.

+16th century

 Europeans first came into contact with Abacá fibre when Ferdinand Magellan landed in the Philippines in 1521, as the natives were already cultivating it and utilizing it in bulk for textiles.
 Throughout the Spanish colonial era, it was referred to as "medriñaque" cloth.

+19th century

 By 1897, the Philippines were exporting almost 100,000 tons of abacá, and it was one of the three biggest cash crops, along with tobacco and sugar.
 In fact, from 1850 through the end of the 19th century, sugar or abacá alternated with each other as the biggest export crop of the Philippines.
 This 19th-century trade was predominantly with the United States and the making of ropes was done mainly in New England, although in time rope-making shifted back to the Philippines.